Nashtronaut/discord-code-formatter/README.md

 What it does is listens for messages across a discord guild and iterates through the messages, trying to predict if that message contains code and is not properly wrapped in discords markdown for code.

+If it detects code that is not formatted, it sends back their own message in a code block and points them to `!!help` for more information.

 The `!!help` call tells users how they can format code and syntax highlight it themselves.
 It also lists the available markdown highlighting on discord.

 ##### You can invite this bot to your server using this link